Community Health Equity Mini-Grants

 June 30, 2024

-A Q&A webinar will be held on September 28, 2023, to clarify the application requirements in detail and provide an opportunity to ask questions.
-For those unable to attend, the webinar will be recorded and available afterward on our website.
+A Q&A webinar will be held on September 28, 2023 to clarify the application requirements in detail and provide an opportunity to ask questions.
+For those unable to attend, please reach out to email@example.com to request a recording of the webinar.
+The slides from the webinar can be found here.

 Webinar Date: September 28, 2023